Hebrew language: Displacement by Aramaic

 The Christian New Testament contains some Semitic place names and quotes.
 The language of such Semitic glosses (and in general the language spoken by Jews in scenes from the New Testament) is often referred to as "Hebrew" in the text, although this term is often re-interpreted as referring to Aramaic instead and is rendered accordingly in recent translations.
 Nonetheless, these glosses can be interpreted as Hebrew as well.
-It has been argued that Hebrew, rather than Aramaic or Koine Greek, lay behind the composition of the Gospel of Matthew.
-(See the Hebrew Gospel hypothesis or Language of Jesus for more details on Hebrew and Aramaic in the gospels.)